Apodaca History, Family Crest & Coats of Arms

 Spelling variations of this family name include: Apodaca, de Apodaca, Apodace, Apodacas and others.

-Another 61 words (4 lines of text) are included under the topic Early Apodaca Notables in all our PDF Extended History products and printed products wherever possible.
+Another 31 words (2 lines of text) are included under the topic Early Apodaca Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the first settlers of this family name were: